-The Bonds are subject to redemption by the City prior to their stated maturities as described herein under "DESCRIPTION OF THE BONDS-Optional Redemption" and "-Mandatory Redemption."
+The Bonds are subject to redemption by the City prior to their stated maturities as described herein under "DESCRIPTION OF THE BONDS-Optional Redemption."

-The Bonds are being issued to finance capital improvements to the Water System, to refund certain outstanding bonds, to fund the Reserve Account for the Parity Bonds, and to pay costs of issuance.
-See "PURPOSE AND APPLICATION OF BOND PROCEEDS."
+The Bonds are being issued to refund all of the outstanding Regional Water Supply System Revenue Bonds, 2002, and to pay costs of issuance.
+See "THE SECOND SUPPLY PROJECT" and "PURPOSE AND APPLICATION OF BOND PROCEEDS."